DiogoAndreBotas/onfido-vending-machine/README.md

 - The machine should keep the state of products and change that it contains up to date.

 In order to meet the requirements, a REST API was developed with the following endpoints:
-- `GET /products`: retrieve all available products
+- `GET /products`: retrieve all available products.
-- `GET /products/{id}`: retrieve a product identified by ID
+- `GET /products/{id}`: retrieve a product identified by ID.
-- `POST /products/{id}/purchase`: returns the purchased product and the change in coins
+- `POST /products/{id}/purchase`: returns the purchased product and the change in coins.
-- `POST /products/reset`: restore the available quantity for all products
+- `POST /products/reset`: restore the available quantity for all products.
-- `GET /change`: retrieve the coins and their amount
+- `GET /change`: retrieve the coins and their amount.
-- `POST /change/reset`: restore the amount of coins to their initial values
+- `POST /change/reset`: restore the amount of coins to their initial values.

 ## Testing